-A 4 oz (113g) serving of baked Atlantic salmon has 234 calories, 25.0g of protein, and 14.0g of fat (USDA).
-Salmon is higher in calories than chicken breast or shrimp because of its fat content — but those are omega-3 fats that your body actually needs.
-It's one of the healthiest proteins you can eat, and the calorie count is still moderate for what you get.
+A 4 oz (113g) serving of baked Atlantic salmon has 233 calories, 25.0g of protein, and 14.0g of fat (USDA).
+Salmon is higher in calories than chicken breast or shrimp because of its fat content, and a good share of that fat is omega-3 (EPA and DHA), which your body cannot make on its own.
+Those extra calories buy you protein, vitamin D and omega-3s.
+They do not buy you a faster metabolism.

 Salmon Calories by Type and Preparation